 In Lee’s opinion, their music is an amalgamation of the interests of the different members.
 “We all had to start from the beginning, to learn how to play and how to play together,” he said.
 “I never thought I’d be in a band, even though I really wanted to.
 So, after being in Music Band for a while, I decided I had to contribute to the songwriting.
 I got a guitar and fiddled around.
 I still don’t know theory.
 But I just had to contribute.
 Now, I write songs.
 When we started, just Harry sang.
 Now we all do.
 We’re all a part of the songwriting.”

 “We all have different likes and influences,” Lee went on.
 “I’m going through a mid to late ‘70s punk phase and that’s a driving force in my songs.
 Right now, Harry is bringing this kind of Sweetheart of the Rodeo influence and Duncan’s a wild card.
 He might throw in a little Pavement or Andrew W.K.
 We’re different enough to bring something new to the band but similar enough to be able to consolidate it all into one song.
-And Music Band—that name is vague enough to encompass so many genres.
+And Music Band---that name is vague enough to encompass so many genres.
 Our sound is always evolving.”

 “None of us were very good at our instruments when we started playing.
 But we’ve grown as musicians by playing together.
 The band is a representation of all our progress and growth,” said Duncan.